sbelectronics/h8/h8-8meg/ramdisk/README.md

 * `BURNTEST` ...
 Crude test of the flash burning code, to erase sector 0 of RD3 and write 3 bytes to it.

+* `RDFF` ...
+Writes 0xFF to the entirety of a ramdisk, destructively.
+Useful for initializing ramdisks to a known value, and especially useful if the end goal is to program a ramdisk to flash (a brand new 39SF040 has 0xFF in all locations)

 ## Issues

 ### Internal device table overflow, device RD: ignored